On the de Sitter swampland criterion: IV. Answer 3: we require a refined de Sitter swampland criterion

 As recalled in Section I.B., the issue with string theory and de Sitter space-time is not about the existence of solutions, i.e.~an extremum of $V$ (even though this remains difficult) but about having solutions which are (meta)stable, i.e.~a vacuum.
 One could infer that a criterion inspired by this situation should not be \eqref{crit}, but rather one that involves both difficulties, the existence and the stability, so $V>0$ for de Sitter, $\del_{\phi_i} V = 0$ for the existence and $\del^2_{\phi_i} V > 0$ for the stability (a necessary condition, as argued in Section I. B.).
 A natural combination is then given by the following criterion, to be satisfied by any low energy effective theory of a quantum gravity theory \bea & \exists\ b_i \in \mathbb{R}, c_i \in \mathbb{R}_+ \ \mbox{such that} \\ & \ V + \sum_i b_i\ \phi_i \del_{\phi_i} V + \sum_i c_i\ \phi_i^2 \del^2_{\phi_i} V \leq 0 \ , \nn \eea where by $c_i \in \mathbb{R}_+$, we mean $c_i \geq 0$.
 On a solution, the condition boils down to \beq \mbox{Solution:} \ V|_0 + \sum_i c_i \ (\phi_i^2 \del^2_{\phi_i} V)|_0 \leq 0 \ , \eeq which forbids the possibility of having both a stable solution and a de Sitter solution; it however leaves room for tachyonic de Sitter solutions.
 Regarding Minkowski or anti-de Sitter solutions, they can be accommodated by this criterion in various cases, for instance if one can choose $c_i=0$, i.e.~prove in general that the theory only allows for $V|_0 \leq 0$: this is for instance the case of supersymmetric solutions in ${\cal N}=1$ supergravity without D-term.

-This new ``de Sitter vacua swampland criterion'' \eqref{crit2} should certainly be checked on examples and may find further refinements.
-For instance, the first derivative term can be replaced by $|\nabla V|$ or any other vanishing combination.
-Also, studying the cosmological implications of the condition \eqref{crit2} would be interesting, similarly to \cite{Agrawal:2018own}, in particular for multi-field inflation.
+This new ``de Sitter vacua swampland criterion'' \eqref{crit2} should certainly be checked on examples (see e.g.~\cite{Junghans:2016abx} for a realisation) and may find further refinements.
+For instance, the first derivative term can be replaced by a power of $|\nabla V|$ or any other vanishing combination.
+For $V>0$, it could then be refined in terms of single field inflation slow-roll parameters towards \beq \sqrt{\epsilon_V} - a\ \eta_V \geq c \ ,\qquad {\rm with}\ a \geq 0\ , \ c > 0 \ , \eeq by redefining the scalar field and fixing $b_1 <0$; this is a simple and interesting extension of the original criterion \eqref{crit}.
+Studying the cosmological implications of the condition \eqref{crit2} would also be interesting, similarly to \cite{Agrawal:2018own}, in particular for multi-field inflation.
 But the aim for now is simply to indicate that if one wants to propose a swampland criterion related to the current de Sitter situation in string theory, a natural one would look like \eqref{crit2}.
 At the same time, we presented in Section III an explanation that could reconcile both the de Sitter swampland criterion \eqref{crit} of \cite{Obied:2018sgi} and the existence of 10d classical de Sitter solutions.
 We hope that this work will motivate further checks of either possibility, or stimulate new proposals.